nataliegen/GroupProject1/README.md

 **MusicLibraries** - Represents a user's music collection.

 Relationships:
--  One-to-Many with Songs (each library can contain multiple songs).
+-  Many-to-Many with Songs via LibrarySongs (each library can contain multiple songs).

+**PlaylistSongs** - Allows users to have multiple songs in their library while each song can belong to multiple libraries.

 **Songs** - Contains song data